Manage event subscriptions (Recommended)

 Name

 The name of the subscription policy.
-Use a descriptive name.
+We recommend that you use a descriptive name.

 Description